Rhythmical Embrocation of the Organs – Medical Indications and Effects

 During the day the liver excretes bile, which is stored in the gall bladder and can be concentrated, while the liver simultaneously shrinks in size.
 Five different fluids flow through this organ (portal-vein blood, arterial and venous blood, lymph and bile).
 Bile aids the liver in the absorption of fats as an important source of energy, and the liver simultaneously eliminates numerous toxins.

-Rhythmical Einreibung treatments in the evenings support the liver's anabolic activity.
+Rhythmical embrocation in the evenings support the liver's anabolic activity.
 Applications in the morning tend more to addressing the liver's excretion of bile.

 - Anabolic weakness, also after chemotherapy